ritugautam794/Databases-for-DataAnalyses/README.md

 # Databases-for-DataAnalyses

-This Repository consists of various SQL AND NO SQL Databases uses for data analysis
+This Repository consists of various SQL and NO SQL Databases used for data analysis